 This is not a necessity in most mutual separations.
 However, if you are in an abusive relationship and fear harm to you and your child, move out immediately to a safer place.
 Seek help from a Women’s Crisis Center and file a complaint with the local police.

-Also, avoid discussing divorce with your spouse until you have spoken to an attorney.
-This will keep your husband from emptying all bank accounts and manipulating your financial rights.
+If you are concerned your spouse is hiding assets, you should avoid discussing divorce with your spouse until you have spoken to an attorney.
+There are legal options to protect your husband from emptying all bank accounts and manipulating your financial rights.

 3. Find a good lawyer